CAUTION: These homemade flour tortillas could cause marital strife.

 There’s somewhat of a running joke in our family.
 My husband used to be the pickiest eater I knew.
+Not my kids.

-In fact, it would be easier to list what he would eat (his mom’s fried chicken, steak and authentic East coast pizza being his three main food groups) than what he wouldn’t.
+In fact, it would be easier to list what he WOULD eat (his mom’s fried chicken, steak, and authentic East Coast pizza being his three main food groups) than what he wouldn’t.

 His eating habits are now COMPLETELY different.